-In 2021, the Marginalized Populations Committee reviewed nine intimate partner violence related cases that led to 17 deaths occurring between January 1, 2018 and December 31, 2018.
-Marginalized Populations Committee case year 2018 (CY2018) case data for homicide and undetermined deaths are incorporated in the presentation of findings found in the 2021 Annual Report.
-The committee held four case review meetings, via Zoom, to review intimate partner violence related homicide and undetermined death cases.
-They also held two meetings via Zoom to review intimate partner violence related suicide cases.
+In FY2024, the Marginalized Populations Committee reviewed one intimate partner violence related case that led to one death.
+The Marginalized Populations Committee is incorporated in the presentation of findings found in the 2024 Annual Report.
 The Committee continues to work on improving case identification and data collection efforts for these cases.